MERG-DEV/CANMIOfirmware/README.md

 I found I had a bit of difficulty with uppercase/lowercase of filenames.
 In particular the Flim.[ch] were troublesome.
 Also if building on linux the C18 compiler needs the 18F26K80_e.lib copied to 18f26K80_e.lib for the library to be found correctly.

+# TODOs
+  * Work out what to do if all CANIDs are taken can18.c
+  * Heartbeat message
+  * Randomise bounce
+  * RFID input - PNB now taken on this task - branch PNB